rsnyder/juncture-docs/README.md

 # Welcome to Juncture

-**Juncture** is a fafdasfa suite of tools and services that enable anyone to easily create engaging web pages with rich visualizations, including interactive images, videos, maps, and more.
+**Juncture** is a suite of tools and services that enable anyone to easily create engaging web pages with rich visualizations, including interactive images, videos, maps, and more.

-Juncture is developed and maintained by the friendly folks at [JSTOR Labs](https://labs.jstor.org) and [grew out of a project](https://www.doaks.org/research/mellon-initiatives/plant-humanities-initiative) that used visual essays for a form of digital storytelling.
+The original version of Juncture was developed by the friendly folks at [JSTOR Labs](https://labs.jstor.org) and [grew out of a project](https://www.doaks.org/research/mellon-initiatives/plant-humanities-initiative) that used visual essays for a form of digital storytelling.
 Visual essays are text narratives augmented with interactive visualizations providing depth and context.

-This version of Juncture represents the second generation of the Juncture concept.
-It's a complete rewrite of the Juncture code base and documentation.
-The rendering engine in version 2 is backward compatible with visual essays written for version 1, so if you're an existing Juncture user, no worries, your Juncture essays will continue to work.
+This current version of Juncture represents a complete rewrite of the Juncture code base and documentation.
+The rendering engine is backward compatible with visual essays written for version 1, so if you're an existing Juncture user, no worries, your Juncture essays will continue to work.

 ?> Documentation for Juncture version 1 can be found [here](https://github.com/jstor-labs/juncture/wiki).